zamanali423/Task-Management-System/README.md

 # Task-Management-System
 This Task Management System allows users to manage tasks efficiently, including features like sorting, creating, updating, and deleting tasks.
 ## Table of Contents
   Prerequisites
   Installation
   Database Setup
   Running the Application
   API Endpoints
   Client Application
-Screenshots
   Troubleshooting

 ## Prerequisites
 Ensure you have the following installed on your system:

-Node.js (v14.x or higher)
+  `Node.js` (v14.x or higher)
-npm (v6.x or higher)
+  `npm` (v6.x or higher)
-MongoDB
+  `MongoDB`

 # Installation
 ## Backend